 Hosting thousands of challenges and user solutions, CodeChef is an online community and platform where software engineers can complete practice problems to prepare for technical interviews.
 Ranging in level from beginner to advanced, the challenges test users’ skills in algorithms, binary search, array size, and more.
-Each problem is tagged by difficulty level and topic.
+In fact, each problem is tagged by difficulty level and topic.
 So, users can easily find problems that address specific skills and concepts.

 CodeChef has an in-browser coding window where users upload, write, and run code.
 Users can submit solutions in over 35 languages.
 They earn points for correct answers, which allows them to move up through the CodeChef ranks.
 After they submit, a judge evaluates their solution, highlighting any errors or discrepancies in the code.
-Once users feel ready, they can challenge their peers and participate in contests.
+Then, once users feel ready, they can challenge their peers and participate in contests.
 In addition to accessing their peers’ solutions, users can ask questions and offer advice on the discussion forum.

 Who is CodeChef for?